Inside: 75 fun and incredibly easy Easter crafts for 3-year-olds and other young children of the toddler and preschooler age

-While it’s lovely to create some cute Easter crafts, often 3-year-olds just want to just “do” and simply play which is, of course, totally normal and to be encouraged.
-So providing them with opportunities to explore new materials and textures, with sensory activities and messy play, as well as play games and leave them to their own creative devices is essential, whatever the time of year.
+While it’s lovely to create some cute Easter crafts, often 3-year-olds just want to just “do” and simply play.
+This is, of course, totally normal and to be encouraged.

 If you did want to make a more permanent craft, you could do this activity with salt dough instead.
 My two loved making these salt dough Christmas decorations – the concept is the same, just with different shaped cookie cutters.